haverma/Node_Heroku/README.md

-This is a Node App for a Mozilla Add-on
-Uses Node, Express and MLab(as MongoDB Cloud Provider)
+This is a Node App for a Mozilla Add-on, Uses Node, Express and MLab(as MongoDB Cloud Provider)